Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Formal Setup and Goal

-Instead of directly imposing assumptions on the expansion properties of $\G$, we impose an assumption on the edge expansion of the DTM $R$ for simplicity.
-Observing that $R$ possesses a Perron-Frobenius eigenvalue \cite{Minc1988,Meyer2000} of $1$ with corresponding left and right eigenvectors of $\sqrt{\pi}$ that are entrywise strictly positive \cite[Proposition 2.2]{makur2019}, we define the edge expansion of $R$ as follows. \begin{definition}[Edge Expansion of Non-negative Matrices \cite{MehtaSchulman}] Consider any non-negative matrix $R \in \mathbb{R}^{n \times n}$ with a Perron-Frobenius eigenvalue of $1$ and corresponding left and right eigenvectors $u$ and $v$, which we assume are entrywise strictly positive and normalized such that $u^\T v =1$.
+To carry out our analysis, we need a few more assumptions on the underlying graph $\G$ and the probabilities $p_{ij}$ of the pairwise comparison model.
+Broadly, these assumptions ensure that the canonical Markov matrix $S$ possesses sufficient connectivity, quantified by edge expansion, and a bounded principal ratio.
+We first recall the notion of edge expansion of non-negative matrices, which characterizes the extremal ``connectivity'' or ``flow'' from one subset of vertices to another under stationarity. \begin{definition}[Edge Expansion of Non-negative Matrices \cite{MehtaSchulman}] Consider any non-negative matrix $R \in \mathbb{R}^{n \times n}$ with a Perron-Frobenius eigenvalue of $1$ and corresponding left and right eigenvectors $u$ and $v$, which we assume are entrywise strictly positive and normalized such that $u^\T v =1$.
 Let $D_u \triangleq \diag(u)$ and $D_v \triangleq \diag(v)$ be diagonal matrices with $u$ and $v$ on the principal diagonals, respectively.
 Then, the \emph{edge expansion} of $R$ is defined as